-New to the genre?
+New to the genre (or is it a style)?
 Lets look into what a Film Noir is and what makes a film a Noir.
 I'm sure I will not do it full justice.
 I've posted the dictionary definition above.
 However, there is so much more to the genre.
-It's not a coincidence that this dark, pessimistic, shady view of crime world happened during World War II.
+It's not a coincidence that this dark, pessimistic, shady view of crime happened during World War II.
 People had dark things on the mind.

 Another aspect of Noir is, thanks to the Hays Movie Code (Motion Picture Production Code), the bad guys and gals always had to get "what was coming to them.
 Take a look at their list of "Don't and Be Carefuls."
 Filmmakers of the period had to work around this and often tried to push the boundaries to see what they could get away with (another quality of these films that I love).
 Noir is right on the edge of the code, it's very subject matter could be tricky when you had to deal with such guidelines.